vseryakov/bkjs-sqlite/README.md

   - `closeSync()` - close the database in the main thread
   - `copy(db2)` - copy currently open database into another, db2 can be an open db object or a file name

-## SQLiteStatement
+## Statement class
-- `new SQLiteStatement(db, sql, callback)` - create new SQL statement object for a database and SQL statement, a callback will be called with an error if occured, otherwise prepared statement is ready for execution
+- `new Statement(db, sql, callback)` - create new SQL statement object for a database and SQL statement, a callback will be called with an error if occured, otherwise prepared statement is ready for execution
 - Methods:
   - `prepare(sql, [callback])` - prepare another SQL statement in the existing statement object